kolofordjango/kolo/README.md

-Within your `docker-compose.yml` file, add the following, based on the operating system:
+in your `docker-compose.yml` file, add the following based on your operating system:

 #### Mac
 ```yml